Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

 ## = Mask ? @t('.Cost') : @t('.Cost') *1.5
 ```
 Let's assume the `Cost` time series has hourly resolution.
-The `Mask` series produced by `TimeMask` function is a breakpoint series.
+The `Mask` series produced by the `TimeMask` function is a breakpoint series.
 The result is an hourly series with result equal `Cost` series for all hours from 08 (inclusive) until 16,
 else the values are the `Cost` value multiplied with a factor (1.5).